r09491/solar_checker/README.md

 ![alt text](images/solar_checker_poor.png)

-A few days later on a cold January winter day with blue sky, no clouds, and temperatures down to -10 degrees!
+A few days later on a cold winter day in January with blue sky, no clouds, visbility 9999, and temperatures down to -10 degrees!
 Things look better!
 I am happy with my new bifaciale panels starting harversting shortly before sun rise already!
 The inverter has to block their power output at 600W during noon!
 Propably 800W were possible without legal restrictions!
 At about 15:00 there is a gap for about a quarter of an hour caused by my neigbour's chimney about 50 m away.
-I reall have not been aware of any shade on my house up to now.
-But this will disappear in a few days when the sun rises higher.
+I was not aware of any shade on my house.
+But this will disappear in the next days when the sun rises higher.
 I donate too much energy.
 I need a storage.

 ![alt text](images/solar_checker_better.png)
 ---